CS571-F25/p24/README.md

 ## Quick start

 1. Duplicate `.env` (or `.env.example` if you received a blank template) to `.env.local` and plug in your own keys.
 The Google Maps key is required to render the interactive map, while other fields help you wire in live APIs later.
+Add `VITE_PUBLIC_BASE=/p24/` (or your repository slug) if you plan to build locally and push the `dist/` folder to GitHub Pages.
 2. Install dependencies with `npm install`.
 3. Run the dev server with `npm run dev`.
 Your app is available at the Vite preview URL (typically `http://localhost:5173`).
 4. Build for production with `npm run build`, or preview the static build locally with `npm run preview`.